 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The rate of stillbirths in Hull was statistically significantly higher than England for the three year periods 2013-15 to 2015-17, but has decreased, and whilst the rate is marginally higher in Hull for 2019-21 compared to England, it is not statistically significantly higher.
-The inequalities gap between Hull and England has reduced over the last five years.
+The rate of stillbirths in Hull was statistically significantly higher than England for the three year periods 2013-15 to 2015-17, but has steadily decreased.
+The latest rate in Hull for 2020-22 is below that of England for the first time since 2011-13.

 Compared with benchmark